chromoxdor/easyfetch/README.md

 **3. Slider**

  - Slider: there are two types of slider.
-The “normal” slider and the “time" slider
+The “ordinary” slider and the “time" slider
  - Every slider calls an event when finished sliding. (e.g. “sliderevent”)
  - To create a slider name a dummy device either "vSlider", "nvSlider" or "tSlider"

-    - The normal slider: There are two versions too.
+    - The ordinary slider: There are two versions too.

          1. The slider with values displayed: name a task something consisting of “vSlider” and every item will become a Slider with values shown while sliding